kylethielk/twitter-findtofollow/README.md

 Assuming you have a server capable of running php, the only non-standard requirement is that cURL is installed and activated.
 Personally I've been running [WAMP Server](http://www.wampserver.com/).

-Rename **config.php.txt** to **config.php**.
-Then add your Twitter API keys into config.php.
+Rename **Config.php.txt** to **Config.php**.
+Then add your Twitter API keys and your twitter username into Config.php.
 Note your api keys must have read/write access.

 Then simply load index.html in your browser and let the application do the rest.

 Updates
 -------

+**June 9, 2013** - Release 1.0 has been branched off.
+This branch contains the last code that forces following without the use of a queue.
+Now all filtered users are first added to a queue, and then the queue is processed independently from filtering.
+Before upgrading to latest code either

+- Switch to release-1.0 branch and continue on as normal, **OR**
+- Stay on Develop and start using the queue mechanism.

+Highly recommended to backup your userdata directory during any upgrade, just in case.

 **June 3, 2013** - You can now follow other users automatically from within the application.
 No more opening 25 tabs at once to follow users.
 The following is done automatically and is staggered based on a time range you specifiy.